PapaPeach/demo-ark/README.md

 Demo Ark supports the following game types: community competitive (like RGL), Casual, Valve competitive, MvM, and community servers (community game modes such as VSH or Zombie Infection are considered community servers).

 # Installation
-1. Download latest release version of Demo Ark.
+1. Download latest version of Demo Ark from the [Releases page](https://github.com/PapaPeach/demo-ark/releases).
 2. Place **demoark.exe** where TF2 records demos to (this can be configured in-game with `ds_dir ...`).
 3. Double click **demoark.exe** to run it.
 Your computer will likely warn you about running an executable from an unknown creator, you can run anyway.
 4. Follow the prompts to configure demo sorting to your preference.